-Garett immigrated to the United States from southern California and came to Red Brick in December of 2010.
+Garett immigrated to the United States from southern California and came to Atlanta Brewing (then Red Brick) in December of 2010.
 Growing up around such a thriving beer scene inspired him, and Garett would eventually take his passion to Siebel Institute in Chicago, one of the few true brewing schools in the country.
-He came to Red Brick after a stint volunteering with Crawford Moran at Five Seasons and was promoted to Brewmaster in 2013.
+He came to ABC after a stint volunteering with Crawford Moran at Five Seasons and was promoted to Brewmaster in 2013.
 He assumed the role of president in July 2015.
 Garett says that his favorite aspect of working at the brewery is the freedom to create new beers.
 He also says the best kind of beer is free beer.
 Can’t argue with that.
 When he’s not running the brewery, you will find him at home, spending time with his wife and three young daughters, and occasionally kayaking.

 A stout or porter